fnproject/tutorials/install/README.md

       / /_  / __ \
      / __/ / / / /
     /_/   /_/ /_/`

 ```

+**Note:** If the above script does not work or you prefer to install the `fn` CLI manually.
+[Jump down to the manual installation instructions](#fn-manual-install).

 ## Start the Fn Server

 The final install step is to start the Fn server.
 Since Fn runs on
 Docker it'll need to be up and running too.

 To start the Fn server you use the `fn` CLI.
 Run the `fn start` command.
 This will
 download the Fn server docker image and start the Fn Server on port 8080 by default.
 Note that this process runs in the foreground so that it's easy to stop with Ctrl-C:

 ![user input](images/userinput.png)